tfraczak/ruby_automation/README.md

 2. `cd` into the directory where you cloned it.
 3. Run `bundle install`.
 4. Change the values in the `./lib/globals.yml` file to suit your own needs.
+5. Make sure you are in your `patient-check-in` project directory for these to work as intended.
+It seems like if you try to run the commands from anywhere, it tries to look for local configurations with respect to the current directory you're in.

 # Future Changes
 - Probably should redo how the ruby code is executed to run the specific commands.